 At first, you may find it a challenging exercise, as it is easy to get distracted.
 Meditation takes a lot of practice, but over time it will become easier and more manageable.

 This meditation exercise consists of repeating several times a word you do not know.
 Before going to bed, sit comfortably and for 10 minutes repeat some syllables like le-le-le or mu-mu-mu in a monotonous way until your mind leads you to new sounds.
 The only important thing is that it does not belong to a language.
-Practice before going to sleep, and you will see that you reach a deeper sleep.
+Practice meditation daily before going to sleep, and you will see that you reach a deeper sleep.

 This technique, when you are lying down before going to sleep, think about your body.
 Breathe slowly and focus your attention on each part of your body, starting with your head and slowly moving down to your feet.
 Feel the full weight of your body on top of the bed and let it sink into the bed.
 Do this until you fall asleep.